-Stefan Wolpers curates his weekly list of Agile content, from getting Agile to work in your organization to making the C-suite more agile.
-11 outbound links, 3 minutes to read.
+Stefan Wolpers curates his weekly list of Agile content, from the roles of change (agitate, innovate, orchestrate) to systems thinking, to the case for teams to self-select.
+11 outbound links, 3 minutes to scan.

 Technology, Techniques, and Human Behavior